 There could be other reasons related to the Transport Layer Security (TLS).
 Whenever new versions of TLS are released in the market, some systems display this problem.
 The current version is TLS 1.3, and the most recent problems started when it was first released.
 A similar problem was experienced by many users when TLS 1.2 was first released, nearly a decade back.

-There are multiple ways to solve the problem.
+There are multiple ways to solve SSL_ERROR_RX_RECORD_TOO_LONG error.
 Let’s look at some of them:

 HTTP works on the application layer, and HTTPS works on the transport layer and is concerned with Port 443.
 If https:// doesn’t work, you probably need to work on the transport layer, on Port 80.
 Therefore, it’s a good idea to give http:// a try and check it out.

 #2.
 Update Firefox version

 It is human nature to keep forgetting things, so you may find the problem occurring if you haven’t updated your Firefox version lately.